kyle-tennison/notes/independent study/electromagnetism/Gyrator-Capacitor Model.md

 - $\omega$ is the angular frequency of the magnetic circuit
 - $L_M$ is the magnetic inductance

-> 🤖 (notecheck comment) - The text above refers to 'magnetic inductance' as x_L, but x_L actually represents inductive reactance, measured in ohms, not inductance (measured in henries).
+> 🤖 (notecheck comment) - The text above refers to "magnetic inductance" as $x_L$, but $x_L$ actually represents inductive reactance, measured in ohms, not inductance (measured in henries).

 ### lost me